-Qualification Unit Weighting
+Qualification Unit

-Unit 1: BIOLOGY 1 15 %
+Unit 1: BIOLOGY 1 - Yr.
+10 15%

-Unit 2: CHEMISTRY 1 15%
+Unit 2: CHEMISTRY 1 - Yr.
+10 15%

-Unit 3: PHYSICS 1 15%
+Unit 3: PHYSICS 1 - Yr.
+10 15%

-Unit 4: BIOLOGY 2 15%
+Unit 4: BIOLOGY 2 - Yr.
+11 15%

-Unit 5: CHEMISTRY 2 15%
+Unit 5: CHEMISTRY 2 - Yr.
+11 15%

-Unit 6: PHYSICS 2 15%
+Unit 6: PHYSICS 2 - Yr.
+11 15%

 Units 1 - 6 all consist of:

 Written examination: 1hr 15 minutes.
 A mix of short answer, structured, extended

 writing and data response questions with some set in a practical context.

-UNIT 7: PRACTICAL ASSESSMENT 10%
+UNIT 7: PRACTICAL ASSESSMENT

-Practical Assessments that are carried out in centres but are externally marked by
+Practical Assessments are carried out in centres but are externally marked by the

 WJEC.
-These take place in the first half of the spring term (Jan-Feb).
+These take place in the spring term (Jan-Feb) of Year 11.

-Students cover a large range of topics across the three disciplines including: Cells, The Human Body and its Functions, Plants and Photosynthesis, Ecosystems, Classification, Disease, Atomic Structure and Bonding, Chemical reactions, Metals, The Periodic Table, Acids, Bases and Salts, Electricity, Waves, Energy, Motion, Radiation, Stars and Planets.
+Students cover a large range of topics across the three disciplines including: Cells, The Human Body and its Functions, Plants and Photosynthesis, Ecosystems, Classification, Disease, Atomic

+Structure and Bonding, Chemical reactions, Metals, The Periodic Table, Acids, Bases and Salts, Electricity, Waves, Energy, Motion, Radiation, Stars and Planets.

 Scientific understanding changes our lives and is vital to the world's future prosperity.
-High grades at Science (Double Award) provides a good foundation for not only the continuation of all Science courses but also in a very wide variety of non-science based careers and qualifications.
+High grades at Science (Double Award) provides a good foundation for not only the continuation of all Science courses but also in a variety of non-science based careers and qualifications.